air canada baggage allowance policy

-• Passengers are entitled to a certain number of checked bags free of charge, depending on the fare type, destination, and loyalty program status.
+• Passengers can only carry certain amounts of checked bags free of charge, and beyond that each and every bag costs you a hefty amount.
+The baggage you can carry for free depends on the fare type, destination, and loyalty program status.

 • If your baggage is delayed, damaged, or lost, you will be refunded the fees you paid to check it in.

-• Items like musical instruments and sports equipment may be accepted as checked baggage, but they might be subject to specific rules and fees.
+• Things such as sports equipment and musical instruments may be accepted as checked baggage, but they might be subject to specific rules and fees.

-• If your baggage exceeds a certain size limit, you will have to contact Air Canada Cargo to carry your baggage-
+• If your baggage exceeds a certain size limit, you will have to contact Air Canada Cargo to carry your baggage.
+And the limits are-

 Air Canada allows passengers to bring carry-on baggage onboard, subject to the following Air Canada Baggage Policy: